 R Factor Value = ______________

+b.
 Soil Erodibility (K) Factor

 The soil erodibility (K) factor represents: (1) susceptibility of soil or surface material to erosion, (2) transportability of the sediment, and (3) the amount and rate of runoff given a particular rainfall input, as measured under a standard condition.
 Fine-textured soils that are high in clay have low K values (about 0.05 to 0.15) because the particles are resistant to detachment.
 Coarse-textured soils, such as sandy soils, also have low K values (about 0.05 to 0.2) because of high infiltration resulting in low runoff even though these particles are easily detached.
 Medium-textured soils, such as a silt loam, have moderate K values (about 0.25 to 0.45) because they are moderately susceptible to particle detachment and they produce runoff at moderate rates.
 Soils having a high silt content are especially susceptible to erosion and have high K values, which can exceed 0.45 and can be as large as 0.65.
 Silt-size particles are easily detached and tend to crust, producing high rates and large volumes of runoff.